ranro1/end_to_end_ml_mlflow/README.md

 - The web app is done with Flask
 - MLFlow is used to track experiments.

+NOTE: To know more about the deployment process and get detailed instructions on how to deploy on AWS EC2, please refer to insturctions.txt.

 Below is a preview of both the home page and the prediction page:
 ### Home Page
 ![home page](https://github.com/ranro1/end_to_end_ml_mlflow/assets/42174030/4fa75f56-0476-459e-acb0-b5b40ddaf217)